progressivis/progressivis/doc/custom_modules.md

 (change_management)=
 ### Managing Changes

 ProgressiVis calls `run_step` iteratively on all the modules.
 When entering the method, it is necessary to know what has changed since the last call.
-All the progressive data structure of ProgressiVis provide this information through an internal mechanism.
+All the progressive data structures of ProgressiVis provide this information through an internal mechanism.
 The slot holding a `PTable` can be queried to know the table lines that have been created, updated, and deleted.
-The mechanism is identical for a slot containing a `PDict`; each key is given an index so the change mechanism returns the number of keys created, updated, and deleted. `PIntSet` also keep track of its changes.
+The mechanism is identical for a slot containing a `PDict`; each key is given an index so the change mechanism returns the number of keys created, updated, and deleted. `PIntSet` also keeps track of its changes.

 In our example, we only deal with created items.
 If the table had been changed by removing items or updating the value of items, line 25 resets the slot.
 The slot starts anew, ignoring all the previous operations.
 The `Slot.update(int)` method will then update the slot, considering all the items in the table as created.